faenrandir/a_careful_examination/documents/light_and_truth_letter/01-manipulation-and-fallacies.md

 and my boss had just finished a term as an LDS Bishop.
 Leaving did not increase my popularity in the work place on any level.

-> To be a believer is to move against the cultural current of skepticism.
+> <span style="color:red; margin-left:-10px;"> To be a believer is to move against the cultural current of skepticism.
 Following Christ is hard to do—it always has been.

 The difficulty of following a religious path does not seem necessarily tethered to the validity of its truth claims.
 It is arguably far more difficult to be a JW or a fundamentatlist LDS.

 # The Internet

-> ...
+> <span style="color:red; margin-left:-10px;"> ...
 The internet is a great place to find out when Taco Bell closes.
 But ask Google which political party to vote for?
 Should I be pro-choice or pro-life?
 How about pro-Palestine or pro-Israel?
 Is the Mormon Church a cult?
 Yikes.
 Anything remotely controversial on the internet is a mess of disinformation and propaganda.

-> Short, quick, and easy-to-understand answers are the most appealing at first glance.
+> <span style="color:red; margin-left:-10px;"> Short, quick, and easy-to-understand answers are the most appealing at first glance.
 More so with the advent of social media.
 When confronted with challenging and unflattering information, it is tempting to accept it.
 At times, it felt easier for me to say that the Church was lying and that Joseph Smith was a fraud.
 Knowing the whole story would take too much effort.
 When I realized this, I started to see how manipulative critics of the Church can be with their use of the internet.
 They want to capitalize on the natural tendency to want simple answers with little work.

 This is to engage in mind-reading without substantiation.
 While some former members may want to engage in these kinds of tacticsi (I'm happy to grant that for the sake of argument even though the author hasn't demonstrated it), most of the time the advice from former members on the internet is: